 I will be entering my 18th year as a teacher at Lincoln Academy and have thoroughly enjoyed teaching and working with the students, teachers, staff, and parents of Lincoln Academy.
 I look forward to a new group of eager learners.

-When I’m not playing with my fourteen grandchildren, I like reading, hiking, biking, scrapbooking and traveling.
+When I’m not playing with my sixteen grandchildren, I like reading, hiking, biking, scrapbooking, painting and traveling.
 My husband and I have been fortunate enough to travel to London, Paris, Canada, Washington D.C., New York, Hawaii, New Zealand, and the Midwest.
-This summer I was able to go to Italy and France on an Art/History tour and also learn about Roman architecture which we teach in 3rd grade.
+Three summers ago, I was able to go to Italy and France on an Art/History tour and learn about Roman architecture which we teach in 3rd grade.